alindeman/upgradingtorails4/text/01_introduction.markdown

 #### 0.8: February 25, 2013

+* Rails 4.0.0.beta1 has shipped!
+Updated the [Upgrading Rails Itself](#upgrading-rails-itself) section to use beta1.
 * Added information about [Ruby 2.0.0](#ruby-193), which Rails 4 recommends.
 * Added information about [concerns](#concerns), shared pieces of functionality for models and controllers.